Nathaniel H Pettit b. 1813 and Nathan Pettit b. 1792. Which one is the son of Joshua Pettit Jr. and Judith Pettit?

 If this is true, then the 1813 Nathan who remained in Spartanburg County is not the Nathan mentioned in the will of Joshua Jr. 1773 and is therefore not likely his son.
 So who is he and where did he come from?

-Nathaniel H. Pettit the (probable) Son of John Pettit
+Nathaniel H. Pettit the (possible) Son of John Pettit

 Proof positive of two different Nathan Pettits comes from the fine details of the 1860 Federal Census.
 On June 18, 1860, the census taker recorded 1792 Nathan in Calhoun County, Alabama with his wife Mary and daughter Lucinda.
 He shows to have been born in 1792.
 On July 5, 1860, the census taker making his rounds in Spartanburg County, SC captured the other Nathan Pettit with his wife Elizabeth and children.
 He shows to have been born in 1813.